ncatlab/nlab-content/pages/1144.md

   \Omega^\bullet_C : PSh(C) \stackrel{\leftarrow}{\to} : dgAlg^{op} : K_C
 $$

-is an example for the adjunctionn induced from a [[dualizing object]].
+is an example for the adjunction induced from a [[dualizing object]].

 ##### Piecewise linear differential forms